Priyanshu Chatterjee

 Priyanshu Chatterjee (/bn/; born 20 February 1973) is an Indian actor and former model known for his work in Hindi and Bengali cinema.

-He made his Hindi-film debut with Tum Bin (2001).
+He made his acting debut with Tum Bin (2001).
 His other notable films include Aapko Pehle Bhi Kahin Dekha Hai, Dil Ka Rishta, Pinjar, Bhoothnath, Hate Story 3, Baadshaho and Shikara.

 Personal life

+Priyanshu Chatterjee was born in New Delhi, India, to a Bengali-speaking family.
+He attended Cambridge Foundation School in Delhi and graduated with a Bachelor of Commerce from Ram Lal Anand College, Delhi University.

-He was married to model Malini Sharma but they divorced in 2001.
+Priyanshu married model Malini Sharma in 1997.
+The couple divorced in 2001.

 Career

-Priyanshu Chatterjee started his modelling career working with projects such as Digjam's Print Campaign, Wills Cigarettes, Levi's and Four Square.
-Following this, he appeared in an Udit Narayan's music video.
-Chatterjee made his silver screen acting debut with Tum Bin (2001), a romantic drama.
-Bollywood Hungama, while reviewing Tum Bin, wrote of Chatterjee's performance "Priyanshu has the meatier role and he performs it with utmost sincerity."
-After the success of Tum Bin, the director of the film, Anubhav Sinha, decided to cast Priyanshu Chatterjee in his next project, which was Aapko Pehle Bhi Kahin Dekha Hai, co-starring Sakshi Shivanand, Om Puri and Farida Jalal.
-In the same year, he starred in two more films; Dil Ka Rishta, co-starring Aishwarya Rai and the other film being Pinjar, which also starred Sandali Sinha.
-In 2004, he starred in two unsuccessful films; Woh, and Madhoshi.
-In 2008, he had a small role in the multi-starrer Bhoothnath, where he played the son of Bhoothnath, portrayed by Amitabh Bachchan.
-In 2015, he was seen in a cameo in Hate Story 3.
+Chatterjee began his career as a model, appearing in advertising campaigns for brands including Digjam, Wills Cigarettes, Levi's and Four Square.
+He subsequently appeared in a music video featuring Udit Narayan.

+Chatterjee made his acting debut with the romantic drama Tum Bin (2001), directed by Anubhav Sinha.
+His performance received positive reviews, with Bollywood Hungama noting that he had the "meatier role" and performed it with sincerity.
+Following the success of Tum Bin, Sinha cast Chatterjee in his next film, Aapko Pehle Bhi Kahin Dekha Hai, alongside Sakshi Shivanand, Om Puri and Farida Jalal.

+In 2003, Chatterjee appeared in two further films, Dil Ka Rishta, alongside Aishwarya Rai, and Pinjar, opposite Sandali Sinha.
+In 2004, he starred in Woh and Madhoshi, both of which were unsuccessful at the box office.

+Chatterjee subsequently took on supporting roles, including a small appearance in the 2008 multi-starrer Bhoothnath, in which he portrayed the son of Amitabh Bachchan's titular character.
+In 2015, he made a cameo appearance in Hate Story 3.